 5. Making Biofuels

 While biofuels are usually an environmentally friendly way of producing power, they do have one major downside: they require a lot of water.
-Powerplants which make biofuels typically use far more gallons of water in comparison with carbon dioxide emitting fossil fuels.
+Powerplants that make biofuels typically use far more gallons of water in comparison with carbon dioxide emitting fossil fuels.
 Take corn ethanol as an example.
 The American Society of Mechanical Engineers estimates that the process involved in making less than a gallon of corn ethanol requires 170 gallons of water.
 That’s bad math in anybody’s book.

-The Solution: using more sustainable waste and renewable electric power will help to keep the world’s vehicles, machinery, and technology moving forward in a greener fashion.
+The Solution: Using more sustainable waste and renewable electric power will help to keep the world’s vehicles, machinery, and technology moving forward in a greener fashion.

 6. Drinking Beer

-All alcohol acts as a suppressant to the hormone yasopressin, which is responsible for letting the kidneys know when to and when not to absorb and hold onto water.
+All alcohol acts as a suppressant to the hormone Vasopressin, which is responsible for letting the kidneys know when to and when not to absorb and hold onto water.
 As alcohol is also a diuretic, it means going to the toilet becomes a frequent occurrence on a night out.
 When these two factors combine, your body is essentially throwing away water.
 The end result of feeling dehydrated is one of the leading causes of a sore head the next morning.

-The solution: if the taste of beer is something you’re just not willing to give up, think about trying an alcoholic-free version instead.
+The solution: If the taste of beer is something you’re just not willing to give up, think about trying an alcoholic-free version instead.